contensis/docs-management-dotnet/key-concepts/workflow.md

 ## Invoking events

-Workflow events can be invoked using the generic `InvokeWorkflow` method.
+Workflow events can be invoked using the generic `Invoke` method on the Workflow property.

 ```cs
 using Zengenti.Contensis.Management;